madoooaboelazaiem/MovieTrailerEngine/README.md

 # MovieTrailerEngine

-this repo contains the tourism portal backend built with node, express and postgres and vuejs
+this repo contains the movie trailer engine backend built with node, express and postgres and vuejs

 ## Getting Started